-Those municipal watershed lands which have not yet been developed should get first priority for protection, if for no reason other than that undeveloped parcels can be acquired for less cost than developed parcels while achieving comparable benefit.
-Within these areas, the lands which also support high levels of biodiversity or which provide connecting corridors for wildlife are especially important.
+Those municipal watershed lands which have not yet been developed should get first priority for protection, wildlife are especially important.

 Moore Creek Park is an example of combining watershed protection with compatible public recreation

 Most of the unincorporated areas of Napa County depend on groundwater supplies or diversions from instream flows.
 Traditionally, much rural development tapped into surface water.
 However, traditional stream flows and ponds are in most cases inadequate to supply additional development.
 Indeed, existing diversions in many cases already exceed the capacity of these streams to fulfill their basic ecosystem functions to support riparian species and wildlife.